KeanuRepos/JavaScript-Python-edX-course/README.md

 # JavaScript-Python-edX-course
-This repository contains a list of programs, that i have completed, in the CS50's Web Programming with Python and JavaScript, edX course.
+This repository contains a list of programs that i worked on in the CS50's Web Programming with Python and JavaScript, edX course.

 ### Live program demos